ansible/ansible/docs/docsite/rst/reference_appendices/python_3_support.rst

 .. note:: Individual Linux distribution packages may be packaged for Python2 or Python3.
 When running from
     distro packages you'll only be able to use Ansible with the Python version for which it was installed.
-Sometimes distros will provide a means of installing for several Python versions (via a separate package or via some commands that are run after install).
+Sometimes distros will provide a means of installing for several Python versions (through a separate package or through some commands that are run after install).
 You'll need to check with your distro to see if that applies in your case.